5 Supervised learning

 Another reason for their popularity is the efficient backpropagation algorithm for computing the gradient of the output with respect to the parameters.
 Essentially, the hierarchical structure of the neural network, i.e. computing the output of the network as a composition of functions, allows us to use the chain rule to compute the gradient of the output with respect to the parameters of each layer.

-We have now gotten a glimpse into supervised learning, which seeks to learn about some input-output relationship using a dataset of example points.
-In particular, we typically seek to compute a predictor that takes in an input value and returns a good guess for the corresponding output.
-We score predictors using a loss function that measures how incorrectly it guesses.
-We want to find a predictor that achieves low loss on unseen data points.
+Supervised learning is a field of machine learning that seeks to approximate some unknown function given a dataset of example input-output pairs from that function.
+In particular, we typically seek to compute a prediction rule that takes in an input value and returns a good guess for the corresponding output.
+We score prediction rules using a loss function that measures how incorrectly it guesses.
+We want to find a prediction rule that achieves low loss on unseen data points.
 We do this by searching over a class of functions to find one that minimizes the empirical risk over the training dataset.
 We finally saw two popular examples of parameterized function classes: linear regression and neural networks.

 James et al. (2023) provides an accessible introduction to supervised learning.
-Hastie, Tibshirani, and Friedman (2013) examines the subject in even further depth and covers many relevant supervised learning methods.
+Hastie et al. (2013) examines the subject in even further depth and covers many relevant supervised learning methods.
 Nielsen (2015) provides a comprehensive introduction to neural networks and backpropagation.
+Vapnik (2000) is another prominent textbook on classical statistical learning from before the “deep learning era”.
+Bishop (2006) focuses on the Bayesian perspective.